 More computers are attacked when users open email attachments than by all other vectors combined!

-Never open attachments from unknown sources.
+Never open attachments from untrusted or unknown sources.

 More about malicious software.

 Never share your password.

 You should never need to tell anyone your email password.
 If you see an email or message saying someone needs your password, that "someone" is likely a Bad Guy.